domhnallohanlon/thunkable_book_1/snapchat.md

 ### List Index

 Now that we have our list of filter colours, and the ability to track left and right swipes we need to keep track of which filter we are on.
 To do this we need to understand a litte bit about list indexes.
 The index a list is just the numeric position of each item in the list.
 In many programming langauges it is customary to start counting at 0 however in Thunkable, and other Blockly-based software, we start counting from 1.
 This means that the index of our first filter is 1, our second filter is 2 and so on.
-So, in order to create an index for our list of filters we just create a new variable, rename it `filter_index` or something similar, and initialise it with a starting value of 0.
+So, in order to create an index for our list of filters we just create a new variable, rename it <span class="block variable">filter_index</span> or something similar, and initialise it with a starting value of 0.
-If we combine the `select list item` block with our new filter index we can select any one of our three filters.
+If we combine the <span class="block list">select list item</span> block with our new filter index we can select any one of our three filters.

 ![filter index](img/filter_index1.png)